jrasmusson/ios-starter-kit/basics/UIStackView/Basics/README.md

 <img src="https://github.com/jrasmusson/ios-starter-kit/blob/master/basics/UIStackView/Basics/images/no-weight.png" alt="drawing" width="400"/>

-When we add those, and apply these new constraints we get.
+When we add the weighting constraints (#6, #7) from diagram at top, we get this.

 ### Links that help